lorne-luo/codetest/README.md

 There's a number of constraints that your solution must obey:

 - The depo is located at 303 Collins Street, Melbourne, VIC 3000
-- Drones travel at a fixed speed of 20km/h
-- Drones can only carry one item at a time
 - Drones might already be carrying a package.
 The time to deliver this package should be taken into account when comparing drones.
-- Once a package is assigned to a drone, it will fly in a straight line to its current destination (if it already has a package), then to the depo, then to the new destination
+- Once a drone is assigned a package, it will fly in a straight line to its current destination (if it already has a package), then to the depo, then to the new destination
+- Packages must only be assigned to a drone that can complete the delivery by the package's delivery deadline
+- Packages should be assigned to the drone that can deliver it soonest
+- Drones should only be assigned one package at a time, not including the package it may already be carrying.
+For example, if drone A is currently carrying package A, you may assign it package B, but not package B AND package C. If drone B is not carrying any packages, you may assign it package B, but not package B AND package C.

+### Assumptions
+You can make the following simplifying assumptions:

 - Drones have unlimited range
+- Drones travel at a fixed speed of 20km/h
 - Packages are all the same weight and volume
-- Packages have a delivery deadline
-- Packages must only be assigned to a drone that can complete the delivery by the delivery deadline
-- Packages should be assigned to the drone that can deliver it soonest
+- Packages can be delivered early
-- Drones should not have more than one assigned package
+- Drones can only carry one item at a time

 You should integrate with [this API](https://codetest.kube.getswift.co/drones) which generates randomized data.